cosmos/interchain-security/docs/docs/frequently-asked-questions.md

 ## Are there any restrictions the consumer chains need to abide by?
 No. Consumer chains are free to choose how they wish to operate, which modules to include, use CosmWASM in a permissioned or a permissionless way.
-The only thing that separates consumer chains from sovereign chains is that they share their validator set with the provider chain.
+The only thing that separates consumer chains from standalone chains is that they share their validator set with the provider chain.

 ## What's in it for the stakers?
 The consumer chains sends a portion of its fees and inflation as reward to the provider chain as defined by `consumer_redistribution_fraction`.
 The rewards are distributed (sent to the provider) every `blocks_per_distribution_transmission`.